Safe & Sound (Taylor Swift song): Critical reception

 Upon release, "Safe and Sound" received positive reviews from critics.
-AllMusic's Heather Phares considered it "the most crucial" track on the Hunger Games soundtrack.
+AllMusics Heather Phares considered it "the most crucial" track on the Hunger Games soundtrack.
 Jody Rosen from Rolling Stone gave the song four out of five stars, calling it Swift's "prettiest ballad" and writing that it suggested a novelty in Swift's artistry.
 This idea was echoed by Jason Lipshutz from Billboard, who called the song a "non-Swiftian anthem that embraces the folksiness of the soundtrack" and McCall, who opined that "her music is getting riskier".
 Entertainment Weeklys Darren Franich and Spin's Marc Hogan wrote that "Safe & Sound" was a departure from the usual romantic pop songs in Swift's catalog.
 Franich lauded Swift and the Civil Wars for evoking an atmosphere that suggested the Hunger Games movie to be as "tough and heartfelt" as the books.
 Hogan wrote that despite his initial disappointment due to the lack of Swift's "usual pop immediacy and clarion songwriting voice", the track turned out to be satisfying later on and contained Swift's "terrifically gorgeous" vocals.
 Reviewing the soundtrack for Slant Magazine, Jonathan Keefe praised Burnett's production for bringing a "real sense of gravity".